physrisk/website-source/articles/2013/prisoners-dilemma.md

 [youtube v="z2DmzX_BP-A"]

-The game is very simple, yet it possesses no correct solution or optimal strategy.
-Interestingly enough it can also be used as model for understanding social behavior of humans \[cite id="Grund2013SRep"\].
+The game is very simple, yet about what constitutes an optimal play or correct solution we could argue a lot.
+It is even used to understand social behavior in humans [cite id="Grund2013SRep"].